Course Outline

 Requirements

-- Working knowledge of public administration structures for government
+- Understanding of public administration structures

-- Familiarity with organizational roles and responsibilities within government agencies
+- Knowledge of organizational roles and responsibilities

-- Basic experience with process improvement or quality methodologies in a governmental context
+- Basic experience with process improvement or quality methodologies

 Audience

-- Government officials involved in planning, process improvement, and institutional coordination
+- Government officials involved in planning, process improvement, and institutional coordination for government

 Testimonials (5)